 - According to Today Translations, business consultants and translation experts, “it is not considered vulgar to eat while walking down the street in the US,” you should be prepared to play golf and talk business simultaneously and, unlike many cultures, it’s perfectly acceptable to refuse food or drink without causing offence.

-Do… adopt sports speak when talking shop, instructs Today Translations.
+Do… adopt sports speak when talking shop.
 Sprinkle your pitch with terms such as “touch base”, “call the shots”, “ballpark figures” and “game plan”.

 Don’t… invade personal space.
 “The standard space between you and your counterpart should be two feet.
 Most executives will be uncomfortable standing any closer.”